Research in Encoding And Decoding of

 The alternative seaport is Rafina, which although substantially smaller than Piraeus, is also substantially closer to the Athens airport.
 The boats from Rafina tend to be somewhat smaller than the boats from Piraeus, but it is worth considering taking the ferry from Rafina if you are not spending time in Athens.

 There are two broad classes of boats which serve the Aegean islands: traditional ferries, and high-speed ferries.
 The traditional boats are slower, have open decks, make more stops, and are less expensive.
 The high-speed ferries are faster, enclosed, and are more costly.
 Be sure to check the transit time in addition to the departure time for any boat you are considering, as some boats make many stops on the way to Santorini.
 There is only one inter-island seaport in Santorini (ATI).
 Slower boats can take 10 hours from Piraeus, and high-speed boats as little as 4 hours.
 Be certain to verify the route and schedule when booking.
-As of Summer 2018, passage on a high-speed boat from Piraeus to Santorini runs about 65 euros, and on the traditional ferries about 40 euros.
+As of Summer 2019, passage on Piraeus to Santorini runs 50-70 euros, depending on various factors including speed.
 Smoking is permitted on ferry boats, and non-smoking sections are available.

 Upon arrival in the port of Santorini you will be greeted by many hoteliers clamoring to make last-minute bookings, and taxi drivers looking for fares.
 Be aware that taxi prices can vary considerably with negotiating skill; the best strategy is to insist on the meter.
 An inexpensive public bus to the center of Firá is available and meets most boats; tickets are purchased on the bus, and only in cash, for under 2 euros.
 Some hotels have pickup service from the port if you arrange the details beforehand; we recommend phoning from Athens to confirm.
 The drive up the caldera face to the town of Firá can be breathtaking; sit by the window (either side) and be sure your camera is handy!